VegaDeftwing/AnalogDrumMachine/DrumSelection.md

   TR-808 Bass is simple, could easily add hard clipping, and might be able to put wide controls on it to make it cover more range.
 There's also the [Kraft Drum](https://syntherjack.net/kraft-drum/).

-  Regradless of what we do, I think adding hard clipping by letting the volume be turned up and using a diodle clamping circuit would be a good idea
+  Regardless of what we do, I think adding hard clipping by letting the volume be turned up and using a diode clamping circuit would be a good idea

 - [ ] Snare drum

-  The 808's appears to be the most redily available circuit online.
-Some online sources refrence pinging a filter with a burst of white noise, or just white noise, an envelope, and a bandpass filter.
+  The 808's appears to be the most readily available circuit online.
+Some online sources reference pinging a filter with a burst of white noise, or just white noise, an envelope, and a bandpass filter.
 There's also [this reddit post](https://www.reddit.com/r/synthdiy/comments/ee4jbt/a_fairly_convincing_synth_snaredrum_i_am_working/) which has particularly good sounding snare, but only part of the circuit is available

 - [ ] Closed Hi-Hat